Seref/temporary_libmdns_fix_for_arduino-esp32/README.md

 ```
 and drag and drop the tools folder from this repo in there.

-## For users of the Arduino IDE on Windows:
+## For users of the Arduino IDE on Windows (I didn't test this out, just adding it here):
 Go to:
 ```
 C:\Users\<Your UserName>\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.3